GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 Below you will find the JPG and the PDF files for the "Voron 2.4 AC Electrical Wiring Diagram".

+After finding a [schematic diagram of the BTT relay V1.2 from a russian website](https://github.com/GadgetAngel/Voron2.4_My_Build_Log/blob/main/Resources/BTT%20Relay%20V1.2%20Schematic.pdf) I have become aware that I can control the PSUs via the BTT Relay V1.2 by using the Raspberry Pi.
+Therefore the secondary relay to control the PSUs is no longer need but I still need it to control the mechanical Hour-Counter.
+I will be updating my AC Electrical Wiring Diagram to reflect this change.

 ## A Picture of the "Voron 2.4 AC Electrical Wiring Diagram" for QUEEN:

 You can download the JPG file for the "Voron 2.4 AC Electrical Wiring Diagram" by clicking on the filename ["Voron_2.4_Electronics_Case_Wiring_Diagram_AC_wiring.jpg"](../images/Voron_2.4_Electronics_Case_Wiring_Diagram_AC_wiring.jpg) and then hit the download button.